rafalp/Misago/dev-docs/plugins/hooks/build-user-category-permissions-hook.md

 #### `action: BuildUserCategoryPermissionsHookAction`

-A standard Misago function used to build user category permissions or the next filter function from another plugin.
+Misago function used to build user category permissions or the next filter function from another plugin.

 See the [action](#action) section for details.